Installing Linux in Docker

 This command will create a container with the following property:

-the container will get extended privileges (for GDB to run)
+in the docker hostthe container will get extended privileges (for GDB to run)

 with an executable flag